Articles on Paraliminals

 The confusion technique is primarily a hypnotic technique to bypass the critical mind.
 Since the critical/logical mind cannot respond, the paraconscious tends to take over, building up a strong potential to respond.
 This technique was further developed by Grinder and Bandler in their lecturing style during the mid and late 1970s.
 It was then picked up and refined as a "double-induction" of hypnosis by Drs.
 Steve Gilligan and Paul Carter in their seminars on Ericksonian hypnosis.

 NLP "Pacing" techniques are another way that the delivery of the message is enhanced.
 Pacing is a technique of matching vocal patterns to physiological experiences of the listener (Laborde, 1984).
-For example, the listeners breathing rhythms can be paced by the rhythm of the word phrases on the CD.
+For example, the listeners breathing rhythms can be paced by the rhythm of the word phrases on the audio session.
 Another example is to comment on tunnel vision occurring as a person is asked to gaze at one spot on the wall.
 The effect is the development of profound levels of unconscious rapport (Grinder & Bandler, 1981).

 Another NLP technique used in the delivery of messages includes tonal marking or anchoring.
 This is the process of assigning a nonverbal stimulus to a specific subjective experiences.
 Psychologists as far back as Pavlov in the 1800s understood this as stimulus-response conditioning.